Evoke (LON:EVOK) Stock Price Down 10% – Here’s What Happened

-Several brokerages recently weighed in on EVOK.
-Berenberg Bank dropped their target price on Evoke from GBX 130 ($1.68) to GBX 90 ($1.16) and set a “buy” rating on the stock in a research note on Wednesday, December 4th.
-Jefferies Financial Group reissued a “buy” rating and issued a GBX 140 ($1.81) price target on shares of Evoke in a report on Monday, December 16th.
+Several brokerages have recently commented on EVOK.
+Berenberg Bank decreased their price objective on shares of Evoke from GBX 130 ($1.68) to GBX 90 ($1.16) and set a “buy” rating on the stock in a research report on Wednesday, December 4th.
+Jefferies Financial Group reissued a “buy” rating and set a GBX 140 ($1.81) price target on shares of Evoke in a report on Monday, December 16th.

-Evoke (LON:EVOK – Get Free Report) last released its earnings results on Wednesday, March 26th.
-The company reported GBX (6.40) (($0.08)) earnings per share (EPS) for the quarter.
-Evoke had a negative net margin of 8.50% and a negative return on equity of 517.98%.
-Analysts expect that Evoke plc will post 12.7648305 earnings per share for the current year.
+Evoke (LON:EVOK – Get Free Report) last issued its earnings results on Wednesday, March 26th.
+The company reported GBX (6.40) (($0.08)) earnings per share for the quarter.
+Evoke had a negative return on equity of 517.98% and a negative net margin of 8.50%.
+On average, sell-side analysts expect that Evoke plc will post 12.7648305 EPS for the current fiscal year.

 Evoke Company Profile